JMC Academy: Campus

 JMC has three campuses across Australia.

 Sydney Campus

-The campus has three floors and spans just under spf50 square meters and is located within the education hub of Central Sydney.
+Located within the education hub of Central Sydney.
 The office of Study Anywhere is located on the same street.

 Brisbane Campus

 The Brisbane campus is located adjacent to the Queensland State Library, Art Gallery, Museum and Performing Arts Centre.

 Melbourne Campus

 The campus is located in South Melbourne between the south bank of the Yarra River and Port Phillip Bay.